Quincy, Florida: Tobacco

 In 1828, Governor William P. Duval introduced Cuban tobacco to the territory of Florida.
 As a result, the culture of shade-grown cigar wrapper tobacco was a dominant factor in the social and economic development of Gadsden County.
 Tobacco is a native plant of the western hemisphere.
-Early European explorers discovered Native Americans growing the plant when they set foot on their soil.
+Early European explorers discovered Native Americans growing the plant when they arrived.

 In 1829, John Smith migrated to Gadsden County in covered wagons with his family and four related families.
 Since there was already a resident named John Smith in the community, he became known as John "Virginia" Smith.
 When Smith ventured southward he brought with him a type of tobacco seed which was used for chewing and pipe smoking.
 He planted that seed and found that the plants grew vigorously.
 Because there was no market for tobacco in small quantities, it was twisted together, cured and shared with his friends.
 He purchased some Cuban tobacco seed and planted them with his Virginia tobacco.
 Several years passed and the two tobaccos blended.

 When the Virginia tobacco was grown in Florida soil, it was much thinner and lighter in color.
 Smith began saving the seed from the hybridized stalks.
 From these seeds, a new plant known as "Florida Wrapper" was developed.
 So began a tobacco industry at a time when the South was suffering from the low price of cotton.